£100/€100 off for new WeRoaders - use code JOINUS100

 If you pay in advance part of the money pot before the trip for certain non-refundable optional activities, unfortunately, the amount cannot be refunded in case of trip cancellation.

-Which are the accepeted payment methods?
+Which are the accepted payment methods?

-1. Credit or debit card from Visa, Mastercard, or American Express.
+1. Credit or prepaid card (Visa, Mastercard, American Express);

-If you choose the deposit and balance option, you can pay the balance from your MyWeRoad Personal Area via bank transfer.
+If you choose the deposit and balance option, you’ll also be able to pay the balance via bank transfer from your Personal Area.

 Can I cancel or modify my booking?

 Anyone who books a WeRoad trip has the option to cancel or modify the trip – including both the dates and the destination – free of charge up to 31 days before departure.
 In case of cancellation, you will receive a 100% refund of the WeRoad trip price.
+(Deposits will be refunded in the form of a gift card valid for 365 days from issue date.)
 If you make a change, a price adjustment will be applied to the new trip chosen – meaning, if the new trip is cheaper, we will refund the difference; if it’s more expensive, you will need to pay the difference.

 If you’ve purchased the Flexible Cancellation Option (which you can add in the first step of the booking process), you can request a cancellation or trip change until 8 days before departure.
 In case of cancellation, you’ll receive a 100% refund of the WeRoad trip price, minus the cost of the Flexible Cancellation option.
+Deposits will be refunded in the form of a gift card valid for 365 days from issue date.

 You can do it directly from your personal MyWeRoad account!